 Finish up with QA

-1. Banish blank space - Keep an eye out for rogue spaces/returns between widgets or at the end of Immerse – these will show up on mobile.
+1. Banish blank space: Keep an eye out for rogue spaces/returns between widgets or at the end of Content pages – these will show up on mobile.

-3. Apply labels - As your Doc moves through the workflow or approvals process, utilise labels to make it clear what stage of sign-off you're at.
-Think 'With stakeholders for review', 'Design amends in progress'...
+3. Apply labels: As your Doc moves through the workflow or approvals process, utilize labels to make it clear what stage of sign-off you're at.
+Think "With stakeholders for review", "Design amends in progress"...

 Key takeaway: QA is a key part of our internal processes – leaving comments is a huge help for progressing user skills, and helping to democratize design in Turtl.